 Janet(UK)'s TERENA contract for server certificates means that the Comodo AddTrust External CA Root certificate needs to be added to the 802.1X profile.
 This may require you to remove the current profile and then create the profile again; see Removal of 802.1X profiles on OS X

-If you are having problems, for example eduroam access is still not working after following the instructions for your version of Mac OS, see the FAQ What do I do if I'm having problems connecting to eduroam from my Mac?
+If you are having problems, for example eduroam access is still not working after following the instructions for your version of Mac OS, see What do I do if I'm having problems connecting to eduroam from my Mac?

 Linux - Ubuntu